rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-editor/index.md

 #### Bounding Shape

-Contains a user-defined shape used for culling and optimizations.
+Contains a user-defined shape used by the engine for culling and optimizations.

 #### Emitters

-A list of [Emitters](../particles-reference-emitters/index.md) contained in the particle system.
+The list of the [Emitters](../particles-reference-emitters/index.md) contained by the particle system.
 They are updated and drawn in the order they appear on the list and can be reordered.

 #### Exposed values